 Widely regarded as self-centered, this age group, also nicknamed the “Me Generation,” pushed against traditional social constructs and boundaries.

-Their attitude toward divorce, marriage, and families reflect this changing tide.
+Their attitudes toward divorce, marriage, and families reflect this changing tide.

 When breaking down divorce by generation, this is where the biggest shifts occur.
 In large part, this is due to the sheer size of this demographic.
-They carry a lot of weight.
+There’s a lot of them, so they carry a lot of weight.

 Women of this generation entered the workplace in previously unheard-of numbers.
 This created more dual-income households.
 But it’s also the first era where mothers weren’t as pervasive in a child’s life as before.